love-in-traffic/love-in-traffic.github.io/index.md

  Coffee break      | 15:00–15:15        | Live demo of the coupled simulator and networking.
  Session 2         | 15:15–16:30        | *Group work 1*: Do we need multi-agent automotive research?
  Coffee break      | 16:30–16:45        | Live demo of the coupled simulator and networking.
- Session 3         | 16:45–17:30        | *Group work 2*: How can we advance the state of multi-agent automotive research?
+ Visualization         | 16:45–17:30        | *Group work 2*: How can we advance the state of multi-agent automotive research?
- Closing           | 17:30–18:00        | Presentations of group work activities and wrap-up.
+ Synthesis and Wrap-Up           | 17:30–18:00        | Presentations of group work activities and wrap-up.
 Collection of the expression of interest to contribute to the positioning paper.

 # Organizers
 ## Alexandros Rouchitsas